eurofurence/reg-attendee-service/README.md

 This service uses go modules to provide dependency management, see `go.mod`.

-If you place this repository OUTSIDE of your gopath, go build and go test will download all their required dependencies by default.
+If you place this repository OUTSIDE of your gopath, go build and go test will download all required dependencies by default.

 ## TODO:
 - functionality MVP.1
-    - make database migration a command line switch
     - remaining field validations (email pattern, flag/options/pkg logic, tshirt sizes conf and validation)
 - security with oauth2 server MVP.2
     - security using JWT signatures with key in config